rhpit/manageiq-cli/doc/source/configuration.rst

     INFO:  * Description: Default Zone
     INFO: --------------------------------------------------

-If your settings are incorrect, you will see the an error such as:
+If your settings are incorrect, you will see an error such as:

 .. code-block:: bash
     :linenos: